 Jared Staal is a Thunder Bay born, professional hockey player and the youngest of the four Staal brothers.
 Jared was drafted in 2008 by the Phoenix Coyotes, but joined his brothers Eric and Jordan in Carolina in 2010.
 On April 25, 2013, Jared made his NHL debut, playing alongside both Eric and Jordan, against the New York Rangers.
-He has played in more than 200 games in the AHL and spent the 2015-16 season playing with the ECHL’s South Carolina Stingrays.
-Jared Staal is set to head to Scotland this August to join the British Elite League club Edinburgh Capitals for the 2016-17 season with the Edinburgh Capitals of the EIHL in Scotland where he had 12 goals and 33 points in 44 games.
+He has played in more than 200 games in the AHL and spent the 2015-16 season playing with the ECHL’s South Carolina Stingrays and the 2016-17 season with the Edinburgh Capitals of the EIHL in Scotland where he had 12 goals and 33 points in 44 games.

 Robert “Bobby” Orr, is a retired professional hockey player, widely acknowledged as one of the greatest hockey players of all time.
 Orr used his skating speed, scoring, and play-making abilities to revolutionize the position of defenceman.
 He played in the NHL for 12 seasons, starting with 10 with the Boston Bruins followed by two with the Chicago Blackhawks.
 As of today, Orr remains the only defenceman to have won the league scoring title with two Art Ross Trophies.
 He holds the record for most points and assists in a single season by a defenceman.
 Orr won a record eight consecutive Norris Trophies as the NHL’s best defenceman and three consecutive Hart Trophies as the league’s most valuable player (MVP).
 Orr was inducted into the Hockey Hall of Fame in 1979 at age 31, the youngest to be inducted at that time.
 Orr entered the player agent business in 1996 and today is president of the Orr Hockey Group agency.